Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Flux and Black Hole Dynamics

 Black holes can be good accelerators to accrete and boost heavy dark matter particles.
 For the boosted dark matter to escape and reach the benchmark speed of 0.1c at the Xenon detector, we need to assume extra ingredients.
 One may consider the semi-annihilation dark matter $\chi'\chi'\to \chi \phi$, where $\chi'$ and $\chi$ are the heavy DM particles with the same mass, and $\phi$ is a light particle coupled to the SM sector \cite{DEramo:2010keq}.
 The boost factor of the final states turns out to be ${\gamma}_{{\chi}}= \gamma_{i}+\frac{1-m_\phi^2/m_\chi^2}{4\gamma_{i}}\leqslant \gamma_{i}+\frac{1}{4\gamma_{i}}$, where $\gamma_{i}$ is the boost factor of $\chi'$ in the center of mass frame.
 When $\gamma_{i}=1$, we reach the limit $\gamma_{\chi}=1.25$ and $v_{\chi}=0.6 c$.
-For the two-component DM model $\chi_A \bar{\chi}_A\to\chi_B\bar{\chi}_B$ studied in \cite{Fornal:2020npv} {\cm with initial boost factor $\gamma_{A}$ }, the boost factor for $\chi_B$ is simply given by $\gamma_B=\gamma_A m_A/m_B$ \cite{Boehm:2003ha}, which can go beyond $0.6c$ easily.
-Thus, for both cases, the velocities of the {\cm produced} dark matter particles $\chi_B$ can reach or go beyond the escape velocity outside ISCO.
+For the two-component DM model $\chi_A \bar{\chi}_A\to\chi_B\bar{\chi}_B$ studied in \cite{Fornal:2020npv} with initial boost factor $\gamma_{A}$, the boost factor for $\chi_B$ is simply given by $\gamma_B=\gamma_A m_A/m_B$ \cite{Boehm:2003ha}, which can go beyond $0.6c$ easily.
+Thus, for both cases, the velocities of the produced dark matter particles $\chi_B$ can reach or go beyond the escape velocity outside ISCO.
 The dark accretion disk also provides a higher density environment to enhance semi-annihilation and collision rates, and the products could then escape.
-Alternatively, we need to consider the charged DM model with the dark electromagnetism sector, as discussed in section \ref{Flux1}, such that it is possible to reach a larger flux as described around the dark luminosity in eq. \eqref{DL}.
+Alternatively, we need to consider the charged DM model with the dark electromagnetism sector \eqref{chiF}, such that it is possible to reach a larger flux as described around the dark luminosity in eq. \eqref{DL}.

 Here we again assume that the dark luminosity is characterized by the Eddington luminosity.
-In Table \ref{tableDM2}, we list the possible dark matter candidates, such as the dark photon dark matter and boosted dark matter with a black hole source.
-The parameter choices are from \cite{An:2020bxd} and \cite{Fornal:2020npv}, and we assume the dark particle luminosity of the host black hole is $L_D\simeq 10^{38} \text{erg/s}$.
+In Table \ref{tableDM2}, we list heavier dark matter candidates, such as the dark photon dark matter \cite{Nelson:2011sf}, where the dark photon is produced non-thermally e.g. from inflation decay and acting like cold dark mater, or boosted dark matter with a black hole source.
+The parameter choices are from \cite{An:2020bxd} and \cite{Fornal:2020npv}, and we assume that the dark particle luminosity of the host black hole is $L_D\simeq 10^{38} \text{erg/s}$.